 If your ex-partner fails to comply with parenting orders, then you can make an application to the Court to resolve the issue (called a ‘Contravention Application’ if the parenting orders are final orders, or an ‘Application in a Case’ if the parenting orders are interim orders and the dispute is still before the Courts).

-What are the consequences for breach a family law order?
+What are the consequences of breach a family law order?

 The Court can impose fines on parents who fail to comply with family orders.
 If the contravention is serious enough, the Court also has the power to imprison parents.